On a functional equation for symmetric linear operators on $C^{*}$ algebras: Partial multipliers

 \end{proof}

 \begin{NEW} To prove (\ref{S}), assume that $T$ is a non zero partial multiplier on a simple $C^{*}$ algebra $A$.
-By (\ref{ide}) the kernel of $T$ is an ideal in $A$ so $\ker T=\{ 0 \}$, that is $T$ is injective.
+By proposition 1 (\ref{ide}), the kernel of $T$ is an ideal in $A$ so $\ker T=\{ 0 \}$, that is $T$ is injective.
 By (\ref{inj}), $(T, T)$ is a double centralizer on $A$.
 This means that there is an element $z\in \mathcal{M}(A)$ such that $zx=xz$ for all $x\in A$.
 By the following argument we conclude that $z$ is a multiple of the identity element of $\mathcal{M}(A)$.
-We thank professor J. Rosenberg for this argument:\\ Every $C^{*}$ algebra has an irreducible representation on a Hilbert space $H$, see \cite[Corollari I.9.11]{DAVID}.
+(Communicated to us by Professor J. Rosenberg)\\ Every $C^{*}$ algebra has an irreducible representation on a Hilbert space $H$, see \cite[Corollary I.9.11]{DAVID}.
 Since $A$ is simple this representation is injective.
 So $A$ is an irreducible subalgebra of $B(H)$.
-From an equivalent definition of the multiplier algebra which is mentioned in \cite[proposition 2.2.11]{WO}, we have that $\mathcal{M}(A)$ is the idealizer of $A$ in $B(H)$.
+From an equivalent definition of the multiplier algebra which is mentioned in \cite[Proposition 2.2.11]{WO}, we have that $\mathcal{M}(A)$ is the idealizer of $A$ in $B(H)$.
 Moreover irreducibility of $A$ in $B(H)$ implies that the centralizer of $A$ in $B(H)$ reduces to one dimensional scalars $\mathbb{C}.1$,\cite[Lemma I.9.1]{DAVID}.
 This obviously shows that $z$ is a multiple of the identity.
 Then the partial multiplier $T$ is in the form $T(x)=\lambda x$ for some $\lambda \in \mathbb{C}$.
 Since $T$ is a symmetric operator, $\lambda$ is a real number.
 This complete the proof of (\ref{S}).\\

 Assume that $T$ is a partial multiplier on a $C^{*}$ algebra $A$ which satisfies the hypothesis of (\ref{SS}).
-Then $T$ is injective by proposition 2 and $\mathcal{M}(A)=A$ since $A$ is unital.
+Then $T$ is injective by Proposition 2 and $\mathcal{M}(A)=A$ since $A$ is unital.
 Then, similar to the above situation, $(T, T)$ is a double centralizer for $A$.
 Since $\mathcal{M}(A)=A$ we have $T(x)=zx=xz$ for a central element $z\in A$.
 Since $A$ has trivial center we conclude that the symmetric linear map $T$ is in the form $T(x)=\lambda x$ for some $\lambda \in \mathbb{R}$.
 This proves (\ref{SS}).\\